tmswfrk/bicycle-water-cooler/content/blog/20200801_Traveling_with_Bike_by_Plane.md

 Luckily, the above happened _after_ I had gone on a hard ascent up [Rocacorba](https://www.youtube.com/watch?v=QzAPecjEmWg), and I attribute it to not taking off the derailleur while traveling, as the hangar itself was likely stressed with the extra weight of the derailleur mid-flight.
 I actually had to wander around Girona for an afternoon, visiting a few bike shops without knowing any Catalan, showing mechanics my hangar and hoping that they had one I could purchase from them.
 I finally found one, but this was after one of the Trek Travel guides had to take me (and my bike) all the way back to the hotel that day.
 No more riding after the climb, I guess!

 ### Be prepared for something unique to your bike
 On a later trip, coincidentally the first one with my Factor O2 VAM, I initially felt pretty confident packing it up as I had done this previously with my Giant TCR.
 I didn't anticipate, however, the larger 28mm tubeless tires that my Factor has!
 I didn't want to deflate them completely for fear that the tire beads would come off the rim, leaving me a mess with no way to remount them.
 I actually had to deflate them a bit (not all the way), and had to take off the disc rotor from the wheel.
-This required me to bring a few extra tools (particularly a [lock ring](https://amzn.to/3qE24it)) so that I could put them back on when I got to my destination.
+This required me to bring a few extra tools (particularly a {{< amzn asin="B06ZYFVDJQ" text="lock ring" >}}) so that I could put them back on when I got to my destination.

 * Pro tip: not that I'm actually a pro of course, but when packing up your bike, make sure that _any tool you use_ to get it into the box is a tool that you bring with you on your trip.
 It's safer to assume you won't be able to get access to a local shop to do things for you.